kwhitley/itty-durable/README.md

   <img alt="" src="https://img.shields.io/twitter/follow/kevinrwhitley.svg?style=social&label=Follow" />
 </a>

-Drastically simplifies usage of simple [Cloudflare Durable Objects](https://blog.cloudflare.com/introducing-workers-durable-objects/), allowing lightweight Durable Object definitions and direct access to object methods from within Workers (no need for request building/handling).
+Simplifies usage of [Cloudflare Durable Objects](https://blog.cloudflare.com/introducing-workers-durable-objects/), allowing lightweight object definitions and **direct access** to object methods from within Workers (no need for request building/handling).

 ## Features
 - Removes nearly all boilerplate from writing Durable Objects and using them within Workers
-- Optional persistance (on change)
+- Automatically handles request building/handling internally via [itty-router](https://www.npmjs.com/package/itty-router)
+- Universal middleware to add object proxies to Request (built for use with [itty-router](https://www.npmjs.com/package/itty-router), but should work with other Worker routers).
+- Optional, automatic non-blocking persistance (persists after object response, and loads from storage automatically)
+- Optionally return Durable contents from methods without explicit return (convenience feature)
+- Control how contents of Durable look to outside requests
+- Control what, if anything, is persisted

 ## Installation